RestDB/codehooks-io-templates/crud-api-backend/README.md

 coho init --empty
 ```

-## Install the template with the CLIL
+## Install the template with the CLI

 ```
 coho install 'crud-api-backend'